daffidwilde/edo/docs/index.rst

 Welcome to GeneticData's documentation!
 =======================================

-GeneticData provides a framework for generating families of artificial datasets through genetic evolution for which a specific algorithm performs well.
+GeneticData provides a framework for generating collections of effective artificial datasets through the application of a genetic algorithm (GA).

-More specifically, GeneticData runs a genetic algorithm (GA) using the objective function of the algorithm of interest as its fitness function.
-In this GA, each individual represents a family of datasets, and each individual is represented by a tuple (sometimes termed a "chromosome") which contains key information about the kind of datasets in its family.
-Namely, that tuple has the following
-entries:

-* the number of rows (instances) in a dataset
-* the number of columns (attributes) in a dataset
-* the probability distribution for each column of a dataset

-The fitness of an individual is taken using some amalgamation of the fitnesses from a sample of datasets belonging to its family.
+Consider a specific algorithm, and its objective function.
+This GA can take that objective function as its own fitness function to create generations of datasets for which that algorithm performs increasingly well at.

-Through this approach, the hope is to not only make available banks of effective datasets for a particular algorithm but to give the user the ability to determine and study the preferred characteristics of such datasets.
+Through this approach, a user can not only create banks of effective datasets for their own use, but can also be able to determine and study the preferred characteristics of such datasets.

 .. toctree::
    :maxdepth: 2
+   :caption: Contents

    tutorial/index.rst
-   operators/index.rst
-   components/index.rst
+   how-to/index.rst
    reference/index.rst

 Indices and tables